FREQUENTLY ASKED QUESTIONS

 What sort of information should my motivation letter include?

-Motivation letters are a very personal issue and there are no exact guidelines as to what should be included in a successful motivational letter.
-However, it is important to include why you want to study the master and why we should select you.
+Your motivation letter should be focused on the IFROS topics.
+It should highlight your past achievements which are related to the area of Field Robotics, and how these shaped your preferences towards this master program.
+You may include an explanation on why you want to study the master and why we should select you.
 You can add extra-curricular activities related with the master not mentioned on your CV.
-You may also include your future career goals and dreams, your intendede future contribution to the industry and, specifically, how you think IFRoS would help you to reach these goals.
+You may also include your future career goals and dreams, your intended future contribution to the industry and, specifically, how you think IFRoS would help you to reach these goals.

 How long should my motivation letter be?